redhat-cip/software-factory/docs/deepdive.rst

   useful when after an upgrade, a new component configuration has been added
 * Generates Ansible inventory and configuration playbook based on the arch.yaml file.
 * Waits for ssh access to all instances
-* Run sf_setup.yml playbook to setup all the services and run puppet when needed.
+* Run sf_setup.yml playbook to setup all the services.
 This executes all the setup.yml task of enabled ansible roles.
 * Run sf_initialize.yml playbook.
 This creates the config-repo and run the sf_configrepo_update.yml playbook to update services based on config repo content.
 * Run sf_postconf.yml playbook to executes all the postconf.yml task of enabled ansible roles such as